Chris44442/de10nano/README.md

 ## Build the FPGA Design and the HPS

-You need to have the config file `.fpga_config_de10` present in your `~` home directory.
-It must contain the following (adjust to your machine):
+Clone or download this repository.
+The build and util scripts rely on you having the config file `.fpga_config_de10` present in your `~` home directory.
+It must contain the following (replace with your values):

 ```
 QUARTUS_COMPILE_DIR_DE10="~/intelFPGA/22.1std/quartus/bin/"
 SOC_IP_DE10="169.254.42.42"
 ```

-Clone or download this repository.

 Run the `build.sh` script to build the design.
 It will generate QSYS and IP files, synthezise, place and route the complete design and build the desired artefacts.
+If you're on Quartus Lite you might need to build via the GUI since script support is limited.

 You can clean up generated files with `git clean -fdx`.